maxwolf621/Notes/Binding.md

 }
 ```

-via setter method to do binding
+We also can use setter to assign the value to variable
 ```typescript
 // ...
 export class TaskComponent implements OnInit {